masab321/mcp_genetic_algorithm/README.md

 6. Fitness: From begining of chromosome greedily search for a clique
 7. If the max clique is repeated for a number of generation regenerate the population

-ToDo:
-1. Refactor codes
-2. Duplicates:
-   1. Remove duplicates from the population.
-   2. Fill rest of the population using randomly generated permutations
-   3. Call expand_clique for newly added entries.
-3. Optimize the expand_clique function
-4. Experiment with heuristic approaches for the expand_clique function's clique search.
-5. Improve the runtime and result for the dense and large graphs.

-This table lists the best-known maximum clique sizes and the maximum clique sizes found by the Genetic Algorithm for DIMACS benchmark instances.
+**Table:** This table lists the best-known maximum clique size and the maximum cliques found by the Genetic Algorithm for DIMACS benchmark instances.
 For each instance, the maximum allotted run time is 1 hour.
 | Filename               | Number of vertices | Number of edges | Best Known | Found           | Found at generation |
 |------------------------|--------------------|-----------------|------------|-----------------|---------------------|
 | brock200_1.clq         | 200                | 14834           | 21         | 21              |                     |